 The gender pay gap

 When the gender pay gap is covered by the media, much stress is placed on discrimination, which may lead some to think it measures how much women make compared to men in the same fields of activity.
-But in fact, that number is simply the difference between the average hourly pay men and women get4“The gender pay gap is the difference between men’s and women’s pay, based on the average difference in gross hourly earnings of all ...continue, which means the results reveal a much more complex reality.
+But in fact, that number is simply the difference between the average hourly pay men and women get[ref]“The gender pay gap is the difference between men’s and women’s pay, based on the average difference in gross hourly earnings of all employees.” – Tackling the gender pay gap in the European Union, 2014[/ref], which means the results reveal a much more complex reality.

-Many factors explain the gender gap, that includes discrimination 5“In certain cases, women and men are not paid the same wages although they carry out the same work or work of equal value.
-This may be the result ...continue but also different career choices (among others).
+Many factors explain the gender gap, that includes discrimination [ref]“In certain cases, women and men are not paid the same wages although they carry out the same work or work of equal value.
+This may be the result of so-called ‘direct discrimination’ where women are simply treated less favourably than men. […]” – Tackling the gender pay gap in the European Union, 2014 (Discrimination in the workplace)[/ref] but also different career choices (among others).
 But the gender pay gap is only the tip of the iceberg.
 It only shows part of the economic impact of these decisions, after all the richest people on Earth are not salaried employees and therefore their fortunes are not taken into account when the gender pay gap is calculated.

 The gender wealth gap